-Like most families, farmworker households require housing near both th agricultural fields and packing houses where they are employed and area convenient to shopping, schools, and other support services.
-For this reason, the vast majority of farmworker households reside in conventional, lower-incom housing located within the existing cities near the irrigated farmland (e.g., Oxnar Santa Paula, Fillmore, and Ventura) and the existing unincorporated communitie of El Rio, Nyeland Acres, Saticoy, Somis, and Piru.
-Anecdotal information provide by sources close to the agricultural community indicates that many farmwork households reside in single family residences with multiple families sleeping garages or detached accessory buildings.
-The global pandemic of 2020-21 made clear that a safe and secure food supply requires a healthy trained and stab workforce, which is more attainable when essential workers have the ability to liv in affordable, guality housing.
-The California Department of Public Health liste "transmission in overcrowded housing" as one of the top contributing factors to the high rate of COVID-19 virus infections in Ventura County.
-Farmworker familie sharing private rentals and farmworkers in the H-2A visa program living in dormito style housing are likely to live in more overcrowded conditions.
+Like most families, farmworker households require housing near both the agricultural fields and packing houses where they are employed and areas convenient to shopping, schools, and other support services.
+For this reason, the vast majority of farmworker households reside in conventional, lower-income housing located within the existing cities near the irrigated farmland (e.g., Oxnard, Santa Paula, Fillmore, and Ventura) and the existing unincorporated communities of El Rio, Nyeland Acres, Saticoy, Somis, and Piru.
+Anecdotal information provided by sources close to the agricultural community indicates that many farmworker households reside in single family residences with multiple families sleeping in garages or detached accessory buildings.
+The global pandemic of 2020-21 made it clear that a safe and secure food supply requires a healthy trained and stable workforce, which is more attainable when essential workers have the ability to live in affordable, quality housing.
+The California Department of Public Health listed "transmission in overcrowded housing" as one of the top contributing factors to the high rate of COVID-19 virus infections in Ventura County1.
+Farmworker families sharing private rentals and farmworkers in the H-2A visa program living in dormitory style housing are likely to live in more overcrowded conditions.
 HCD maintains a list of farmworker labor camps licensed by the State of California.
 Table C-11 lists the licensed farmworker camps in Ventura County by camp name, location, and number of individuals and families that can be accommodated.
 All of these camps are located in the unincorporated area of the county, with the exception of the Garden City camp in Oxnard which received City approval for remodeling and the addition of 32 units of special needs housing in 2018.
 Camp Vanessa in Oxnard is also included although it is not a State-licensed camp.
 Camp Vanessa, which was extensively remodeled in 2019 and 2020, is the only camp on the list within the Oxnard city limits that was a Bracero Program camp constructed during World War II for temporary Mexican labor.
-Within the City of Oxnard's incorporated area, there are four farmworker family housing projects that we developed by Cabrillo Economic Development Corporation (CEDC) and are dee restricted for farm worker families, including Meta Street Apartments (24 fam worker units), Villa Victoria Apartments (27 farm worker units), Villa Cesar Chave Apartments (52 farm worker units) and Camino Gonzalez Apartments (18 far worker units).
-Additionally, a 42 unit farm worker family project, located on Ettir Road, is currently in the development stages.
-Additionally, a 58 unit farm work family and veteran housing project, located on Etting Road, is currently approve These developments were approved and constructed, consistent with the City Planning and Zoning regulations for multifamily housing.
-These developments we approved and constructed, consistent with the City's Planning and Zonir regulations for multifamily housing,
+Within the City of Oxnard's incorporated area, there are four farmworker family housing projects that were developed by Cabrillo Economic Development Corporation (CEDC) and are deed restricted for farm worker families, including Meta Street Apartments (24 farm worker units), Villa Victoria Apartments (27 farm worker units), Villa Cesar Chavez Apartments (52 farm worker units) and Camino Gonzalez Apartments (18 farm worker units). developments were approved and constructed, consistent with the City's Planning and Zoning regulations for multifamily housing.
+Additionally, a 58 unit farm worker family and veteran housing project located on Etting Road, which included 42 units for farm workers and 15 units for veterans, and a manager's unit, has been approved.
+On February 2, 2020, the Ventura County Board of Supervisors approved the Somis Ranch Farmworker Housing Project, a 360-unit farmworker housing complex with 1, 2 and 3-bedroom units.
+This development would include two 3,000 square foot community centers, tot lots/playgrounds, play fields and basketball courts.

-Rode, Erin (2020, July 4).
+1 Rode, Erin (2020, July 4).
 Overcrowded housing is contributing to coronavirus spread in Ventura County.
 Ventura County Star.
-Deleted: the Etting Road farmworker housing project received approval from the City in 2018 and when completed will provide 42 apartments for farmworkers.